slimslenderslacks/slimslenderslacks.github.com/_posts/2015-10-02-compojure-api.markdown

       (created "successfully created")))))
 {% endhighlight %}

 After saving this change, refresh your swagger page at [http://localhost:3000](http://localhost:3000).
-You'll see your new PUT operation immediately because you started this application in a "dev" mode, which automatically reloads a namespace whenever it's src file is saved.
+You'll see your new PUT operation immediately because you started this application in a "dev" mode.
+This mode automatically reloads any namespaces impacted by a src file change.

 ### Code and Data

 The `(context* ...)` expression above should be thought of as both code and data.
 While designing the api, we will most likely prefer to think of it as data.
-In fact, during evaluation of this expression, the `(defapi ...)` macro treats it as data too!
-The macro will walk the un-evaluated data structure and use it to create the application's swagger data.
-Those familiar with Swagger will notice a similarity between the above expression and the Swagger syntax for an `Operation`.
+In fact, during evaluation of this expression, the `(defapi ...)` macro will treat the expression as unevaluated data too!
+The macro walks the data structure and uses it to create the application's swagger data.
+Those familiar with Swagger will notice an obvious structural similarity between the above expression and the Swagger syntax for an `Operation`.

-Of course, we also evaluate the expression.
-Successful evaluation will set up all of the handlers for the resources we've described.
+Of course, running the program will evaluate the expression, and create a set of runtime handlers.
 To put it another way, evaluation of this expression generates the application's controller layer.

-I think this is an elegant example of a single data structure being used as both program code and data.
+This is an elegant example of a single data structure being used as both program code and data.
 Seen as data, it describes our API.
-Seen as program instructions, it can be evaluated to setup our runtime handlers.
+Seen as program instructions, it evaluates to setup our runtime handlers.

 The runtime handlers themselves also have some very interesting properties: